Increasing Kansas City's Police Response Times.

 Let’s not sugarcoat it—many of the criticisms flooding the comment threads are harsh, even caustic.
 But embedded in the sarcasm, mockery, and snark is a very real civic frustration: the sense that City Hall has become more concerned with tweets than tasks, more energized by revolution than results.

-When citizens see headlines about class warfare and redistribution while streetlights go unrepaired and police response times climb, they rightly wonder: who’s actually managing the city?
+When citizens see city officials speaking about environmental awareness, class warfare and wealth redistribution while streetlights go unrepaired and police response times climb, they rightly wonder: who’s actually managing the city?

 Here’s the thing: everyone already knows billionaires have too much influence.
 But what does that have to do with the water main bursting on 39th Street?